alorman/maretron_CLMD12/README.md

 data in the _commanded_ PGN that we want to change.
 As such, this is a variable length message.
 FIeld ID lengths are fixed at 8 bits.
 The lengths of the associated `Values` is defined by the message definition for the PGN we are _commanding_.
-Individual fields are padded to 1 byte boundaries (per NMEA spec).
+Individual fields in the data frame are padded to 1 byte boundaries (per NMEA spec).

+Data

 | Field name | length (bits) | Value | Notes |
 | :--------- | :-----------: | :---- | :---- |